Saree – Six yards of pure grace, elegance, and beauty…

 The saree is one of the world’s oldest and perhaps the only surviving unstitched garment from the past.
 Over the millennia, it has not only become a sensuous, glamorous all-time-wear for women, but also the ‘canvas’ for weavers and printers to create artistic weaves, prints, and jeweled or gold-silver embellishments!

 They say cotton and the art of weaving it into fabric came to India from the Mesopotamian civilization.
-The men and women of the contemporary Indus Valley Civilisation were therefore familiar with cotton fabrics and wore long pieces of material which could best be described as loincloths.
-These lengths of fabric were worn in the kachcha style, meaning that after draping it around the waist, the wearer passed one end of the cloth or the center pleat between the legs and tucked it up behind to facilitate the free movement of the lower body and the legs.
+The men and women of the contemporary Indus Valley Civilisation were therefore familiar with cotton fabrics and wore long pieces of material that could best be described as loincloths.
+These lengths of fabric were worn in the Kachcha style, meaning that after draping it around the waist, the wearer passed one end of the cloth or the center pleat between the legs and tucked it up behind to facilitate the free movement of the lower body and the legs.
 Early history records that this style of clothing was not only limited to Mesopotamia or the Indus Valley but was common to Egypt, Sumer, and Assyria.
 The relics of all these civilizations, now available in seals and figurines, prove this fact.
 Women of most of these civilizations, it seems from available evidence, wore only such loincloths, leaving the upper part of the body bare, except in winter when animal skins or woolen shawl-like garments were used for protection from harsh weather.

-When the Aryans came into the plains of the mighty north Indian rivers, they brought with them the word vastra for the first time.
+When the Aryans came into the plains of the mighty north Indian rivers, they brought with them the word Vastra for the first time.
 Though a Sanskrit word originally meaning a garment or cloth, for them it was a piece of treated leather made into wearable clothing.
 Their wardrobes also included woolen clothing as they lived in colder climates.
 As they moved southwards, they adopted the practice of wearing cotton weaves, in the manner of the Indus Valley inhabitants.
 In time, this style of wearing a length of cloth around the waist, especially for women, and the cloth itself came to be known as neevi.
 Therefore, it is quite likely that the simple loincloth worn by the women of the Indus Valley civilization was the early precursor of the many-splendor saree of India.

 In the epics of India, which were written much after the Indus Valley period, several assorted items of dress were described.
 The kanchuki, mentioned in many of the legends which form the narrative of the epics, was a piece of cloth worn across the breasts by women.
 It was probably the earliest form of the choli.
 Many women, featuring in the classical literature generated by the epics, were described as beautiful in clothes made from silks encrusted with gold and gems.